|

 To say my life has been totally transformed feels like an understatement.
 I now have a body that accurately reflects my age, I even look younger than my actual 71 years so I'm told, LOL.
 And I'm still very much alive!

 I got involved in the Radiant Recovery community right away, posting on the forum when there was only a forum, then helping with the email lists as they began to develop.
-For many years I liaised the recovery list for those who want to give up alcohol/drugs in connection with this program.
+I am an active participant on the recovery list for those who want to give up alcohol/drugs in connection with this program.
 I feel addressing the underlying sugar sensitivity is a big first step in helping to balance a whacked out biochemistry, thereby reducing cravings and promoting relapse prevention.

 I went back to school to learn web design and have used that skill to help maintain the Radiant Recovery website and work with Kathleen to publish the weekly newsletter.
 All this serves me well in my retirement, keeping me excited about being part of a community that is vibrantly focused on healing and growth.
 I take all the classes that Kathleen offers because I love that she cares enough to continually research and present to us information that will contribute to our recovery.